nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

+- `list` shows the clients in the order they were added into PROperty

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Use `list` for a quick overview of all your contacts.
 </div>

 Example:

-1. `list` shows your full client listing in PROperty.
+1. `list` shows your full client listing in the order they were added in PROperty.

 Visual example of correct output: